frivolta/rivoltafilippo-next/_posts/javascript-merge-arrays-without-duplicates.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-A few days ago I was writing a piece of code that involved **merging two large arrays without duplicates**, my first reaction was writing a **reduce function** initiating the accumulator looping every item and checking if it was already present in the array:
+A few days ago I wrote a code that involved **merging two large arrays without duplicates**.
+My first reaction was to write a _reduce_ function that initiated the _accumulator_, looped every element and checked whether it was already in the array:

 ```javascript
 const firstArr = new Array(200).fill(undefined).map((val, i) => `item${i}`)